katerinjo/nvim-monolog/README.md

 | (pseudo-) small caps            | `s` | `cap`, `sma`, `upp` |
 | (pseudo-) superscript           | `p` | `sup`               |

-TRANSFORM
+## TRANSFORM

 - `r` : rotate upside-down

 # Background

-Simple and robust keyboard middleware has always been something I've wanted, but all available options I know of fail in one way or another.
+Simple and robust keyboard middleware has always been something I've wanted, but all available options I know of fall short in one way or another.

 Trying to combine keyboard configurations, input methods, emoji insertion GUIs, text editors, and so on all together as a coherent whole results in tools stepping on each other's toes, brittle functionality, and a user experience with a lot of mental overhead.
 Not good.